 1. The Father (Submarino)

 In the finest film I have seen around single fatherhood, Peter Plaugborg’s character doesn’t have a name.
 A chronic drug addict and peddler, this man deeply loves his only son, Martin.
-Also a statement on dysfunctional families and bad parenting, the dad in question meets a tragic end and his final outburst one will paint a perplexing yet crystal clear picture in your mind.
-His second film in this list, can anyone filmmaker of our times beat Thomas Vinterberg in the family genre?
+Also, in a statement on dysfunctional families and bad parenting, the dad in question meets a tragic end and his final outburst will paint a perplexing yet crystal clear picture in your mind.
+His second film on this list, can anyone filmmaker of our times beat Thomas Vinterberg in the family genre?
 I doubt.

-Special mentions: The Sum of Us, I am Sam, L’enfant (Belgian), Finding Nemo, Manchester by The Sea, Godfather (Malayalam), Life as a House, Kramer vs Kramer, Rupkatha Noy (Bengali), Avvai Shanmughi (Tamil)
+Special mentions: The Sum of Us, I am Sam, L’enfant (Belgian), Finding Nemo, Manchester by The Sea, Godfather (Malayalam), Life as a House, Kramer vs Kramer, Rupkatha Noy (Bengali), Avvai Shanmughi (Tamil), Shankhachil (Bengali), Lootera (Hindi)